 Poplar Hall Park

-The beautiful Norfolk Botanical Garden has over 60 themed gardens on the property and there is always something to explore.
+The beautiful Norfolk Botanical Garden has over 60 themed gardens on the property, and there is always something to explore.
 Most blooms can be spotted during the spring and summer months, but make sure to check out their year-round gardens too.
-The Sensory Garden is year-round and filled with plants that will please all of your senses.
-Visitors are encouraged to enjoy the sights, textures and smells of this space.
+The WOW Children’s Garden features world-themed splash fountains, plus a nature walk through Plant Safari habitat gardens.

 Hermitage Museum and Gardens